gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ### starship

 In the next step we configure our shell prompt.
-The default prompt only shows you the current working directory. _oh-my-zsh_ adds the current git branch.
-As a cloud infrastructure engineer though, I work with multiple K8s clusters, multiple Azure Accounts and other different contexts.
-Hence I like to have all context information directly in my shell, so that I don't coincidentally execute commands in the wrong environment :scream:.
+The default prompt only shows you the current working directory.
+As a cloud infrastructure engineer though, I work with _Git_, multiple K8s clusters, Azure Accounts and other different contexts.
+For that reason, I like to have all such information in my shell prompt.
+That proactively prevents executing commands in the wrong environment :scream:.

-The best prompt, in my opinion, is [starship](https://starship.rs/).
+The best prompt these days is [starship](https://starship.rs/).
 It's stable, fast and easily configurable via a single `starhship.toml` file.

 ```bash
 # file ~/.zshrc